Captain Sir Richard Francis Burton, b. 1821, d. 1890.

 Qutb, a group of 300 saints who preserve the order of the Universe.

-- The Ka'aba itself is a huge cube of black stone set into the southeast corner of a
+- The Ka'aba itself is a black stone situated in the southeast corner of a

 giant curtained shrine, around which the Tawaf is practiced, where the stone is circles